celery/celery/docs/userguide/periodic-tasks.rst

     The name of the task to execute.

-    Task names are describes in the :ref:`task-names` section of the User Guide.
+    Task names are described in the :ref:`task-names` section of the User Guide.
     Note that this is not the import path of the task, even though the default naming pattern is built like it is.